-Okay, first a quick disclaimer.
-The information in this presentation is generic and advisory in nature.
-It is not a substitute for professional, medical judgments or advice.
+The information in this document is generic and advisory in nature.
+It is not a substitute for professional, medical judgments.
 It should not be used as a basis for medical treatment.
 If you are concerned about your hearing or think you may have suffered hearing loss, consult a licensed medical professional.